Psalm 104:33-34 “I will sing to the Lord as long as I live;

 I will sing praise to my God while I have my being.

 May my meditation be sweet to Him;

 Frederick Faber, the 19th century English hymn writer and theologian once wrote:

 “Only to sit and think of God, Oh what a joy it is!
 To think the thought, to breathe the Name, Earth has no higher bliss.”

-In short….you don’t learn how to mediate by studying about it, you learn it by practicing it.
+In short….people won’t learn how to experience peace by studying about it, they can only learn it by first knowing where to find it.